fewizz/can-pipe/README.md

 , and probably many other things.

-Performance is obviously not on par with `Canvas`.
+Performance is not on par with `Canvas`.

-## Cursed bits (only small fraction of them)
-* Since MC 1.21.5, available texture formats are hardcoded in `TextureFormat` enum, so we extend it and [provide](https://github.com/fewizz/can-pipe/blob/1e5dabe53713c440c02294b7aa4b66a1d273b1cb/common/src/main/java/fewizz/canpipe/mixin/m01_texture_formats/Plugin.java#L125) additional, most used formats
-* Doesn't provide `FRAPI` renderer, parasitizes on `Indigo` instead

 ## Shader pipelines that are known to work
 [Forget-Me-Not](https://modrinth.com/shader/forgetmenot) and